Jason Gallian played many memorable innings in his decade at Trent Bridge and one that sticks in the mind was at Derby in 2002.

 The move was not quite as smooth as he’d hoped – a leg injury meant he missed a number of early matches; he returned to the side suddenly to have the captaincy thrust upon him (Paul Johnson resigned the post at the end of July).
 This was quite traumatic but then Notts decided to dispense with Ormrod and appoint as manager a totally different character, Clive Rice.
 A fractious dressing room, and other problems beyond his control did nothing to make Gallian's leadership task easier, yet he continued to prosper with bat and he was awarded a benefit season in 2005

 Gallian joined Essex in 2007 - where he gained his third county cap - on a two-year contract.
-He played 24 first-class game for the county scoring 1093 runs before announcing his retirment in August 2009.
+He played 24 First-Class games for the county, scoring 1093 runs before announcing his retirment in August 2009.
+He is currently director of cricket and coach at Felsted School in Essex.